charlieargue/CUE-code-samples/README.md

 >  "And as always thank you for the feedback!
-It's nice having an outspoken senior dev"
+It's nice having an outspoken senior dev."

 — 🗣 [Summer Box](https://www.linkedin.com/in/summer-box-5a479920/), Software Development Manager at Cue `Jul 28, 2022`